IreneKilgannon/pands-weekly-tasks/README.md

 If a positive integer is entered the output is:

-    Please enter a positive integer: 16
+    Please enter a positive integer: 10
-    16 8 4 2 1
+    10 5 16 8 4 2 1

 If a negative integer is entered the output is:

     Please enter a positive integer: -16
     Error.
-You entered -16, which is not a positive integer.
+A positive integer is required.
+You entered -16.

 If a floating point number is entered the output is: